arkency/posts/posts/2020-02-24-legacy-rails-ddd-migration-strategy-from-read-models-through-events-to-aggregates.md

 class BannedUser
 ```

-See more aggregates flavours examples in our [aggregates](https://github.com/arkency/aggregates) repo:
+See more aggregates flavours examples in our [aggregates](https://github.com/arkency/aggregates) repo.